Kentucky in the American Civil War: Battle of Munfordville

 While Smith was continuing on to Lexington, Bragg was just entering Kentucky, having delayed at Chattanooga until August 28.
 Bragg was told that there were ample supplies in the Glasgow area, but upon learning that Bragg had entered Kentucky, Buell left George Thomas to guard Nashville and moved the rest of his army to heavily fortified Bowling Green.

 Meanwhile, Smith had dispatched Colonel John Scott to look for Bragg.
 On the night of September 13, Scott encountered John T. Wilder at Munfordville, and demanded his surrender.
 Scott requested the aid of James Chalmers' Mississippi brigade, which moved to support Scott throughout the night.
 The assault commenced the next morning, and though outnumbered, Scott's forces inflicted more than 200 casualties in the early fighting.
-At 9:30 AM, Chalmers tried to intimidate Wilder into surrender, sending a flag of truce with the message, "You have made a gallant defense of your position, and to avoid further bloodshed I demand an unconditional surrender of your forces.
+At 9:30 a.m., Chalmers tried to intimidate Wilder into surrender, sending a flag of truce with the message, "You have made a gallant defense of your position, and to avoid further bloodshed I demand an unconditional surrender of your forces.
 I have six regiments of infantry, one battalion of infantry sharpshooters, and have just been reinforced by a brigade of cavalry, under Colonel Scott, with two battalions of infantry."
 Upon receiving this message, Wilder replied "Thank you for your compliments.
 If you wish to avoid further bloodshed, keep out of the reach of my guns."

 Wilder was soon reinforced by Colonel Cyrus L. Dunham, who brought a force of 4,000 men.
 Scott and Chalmers sought assistance from Bragg's main army.
 Bragg was incensed, but arrived the next day to take charge of the battle.
 Bragg deployed forces under William J. Hardee and Leonidas Polk to surround the town, delaying his assault until September 17.
 Bragg sent another request for the force's surrender.
-At a council of war, Wilder made an unusual request of Bragg's subordinate, Simon B. Buckner– that he be allowed to inspect the forces that now surrounded him to determine whether surrender were the correct course of action.
+At a council of war, Wilder made an unusual request of Bragg's subordinate, Simon B. Buckner – that he be allowed to inspect the forces that now surrounded him to determine whether surrender were the correct course of action.
 Delighted by this supreme compliment, Buckner obliged, and after surveying the Confederate line, Wilder surrendered.

 Wilder's force of some 4,000 men was paroled and directed to Bowling Green, where Bragg hoped they would be a drain on Buell's supplies.
-The delay caused by the Confederate victory at Munfordville may well have cost them a much more important prize– Louisville.
+The delay caused by the Confederate victory at Munfordville may well have cost them a much more important prize – Louisville.